jayne-wang/jayne-wang.github.io/_posts/2016-03-28-project-introduction.md

 ---
 layout: post
 type:	video
-title: "A Introduction to My Project"
+title: "An Introduction to My Project"
 description: "Custom written post descriptions are the way to go... if you're not lazy."
 category: videos
 tags: [sample post]